-The proposal to pay future dividends to shareholders will effectively be at the discretion of our board of directors and shareholders after taking into account various factors including our business prospects, cash requirements, financial performance and new product development.
+The proposal to pay future dividends to shareholders will effectively be at the discretion of our board of directors and subject to approval by, in their discretion, our shareholders after taking into account various factors including our business prospects, cash requirements, financial performance and new product development.
 In addition, payment of future dividends is subject to certain limitation pursuant to Swiss law or by our articles of association.
 See "Description of Share Capital and Articles of Association."
 Accordingly, investors cannot rely on dividend income from our common shares and any returns on an investment in our common shares will likely depend entirely upon any future appreciation in the price of our common shares.
 Dividends paid on our common shares are subject to Swiss federal withholding tax, except if paid out of reserves from capital contributions ("apports de capital").
-See "Taxation-Swiss Tax Considerations" for a summary of certain Swiss tax consequences regarding dividends distributed to holders of the our common shares.
+See "Taxation-Swiss Tax Considerations" for a summary of certain Swiss tax consequences regarding dividends distributed to holders of our common shares.